YinHK-gameDev/unity-learn/lighting/README.md

 - **Global illumination**:
   Global illumination is **a group of techniques** that **model both direct and indirect lighting to provide realistic lighting results**.
 Unity has two global illumination systems, which combine direct and indirect lighting.
+  - **Baked Global Illumination system**:
+    Consists of lightmappers, Light Probes, and Reflection Probes.
+There are three options for baking: the Progressive Lightmapper (CPU or GPU), and Enlighten Baked Global Illumination.
+  - **Real-time Global Illumination system**:
+    It is Enlighten Realtime Global Illumination.